MKLau/roweb2/content/blog/2020-02-26-devguide-release/index.md

 * *If your package vignettes need credentials (API keys, tokens, etc.) to knit, you might want to [precompute them](/technotes/2019/12/08/precompute-vignettes/) since credentials cannot be used on the docs server.*

-* How to use of mathjax with rotemplate, thanks to [Hugo Gruson](https://github.com/Bisaloo).
+* How to use of [MathJax](https://www.mathjax.org/) with rotemplate, thanks to [Hugo Gruson](https://github.com/Bisaloo).

-* A mention that all rOpenSci docs websites automatically have search enabled using Algolia.
+* A mention that all rOpenSci docs websites automatically have search enabled using [Algolia](https://www.algolia.com).
 See e.g. [`pdftools` website](https://docs.ropensci.org/pdftools/).

 ### Misc

 #### CRAN gotchas

 We've added two [CRAN gotchas](https://devguide.ropensci.org/building.html#crangotchas).
-It's especially nice that those were contributed by package authors to lessen the probability of other authors' missing the policies.
+It's especially nice that those were contributed by package authors to lessen the probability of other authors' missing details of the policies.
 The gotchas are:

 * _In both the `Title` and `Description` fields, the names of packages or other external software must be quoted using single quotes (e.g., *'Rcpp' Integration for the 'Armadillo' Templated Linear Algebra Library*)._  Thanks [Aaron Wolen](https://github.com/aaronwolen).